PART 1 OF 2

 - When do fees kick in?

 - Will the provider be selling ads on my site?

 - Have I researched (and taken to heart) multiple reviews of the company?

 - Do I have the time and energy to design and maintain my own site?

 - If they build it for me, who owns the design?

 - If they build it for me, how long will it take to make updates, alterations, etc.?

 At the top of the priority list with any website is your Domain Name, also called a URL, your website’s online address.
 In an effort to be thorough I’ll explain further.
 A domain name will always begin with a “www.” followed by your chosen web name.
 The variety of extensions, or endings, that are available for business sites are expanding.
 Some common extensions include “.com”, “.net”, “.co”, and newly added extensions like “.graphics”, “.guru”, etc. are now available for business listings.
 Many extensions are reserved for certain organizations, (i.e., “.gov” for government sites and “.org” for non-profits).

-Keep in mind, with many free services, the providers name is included in the domain name they give you, (i.e., username.wix.com/sitename, sitename.wordpress.com).
-This is “free” advertising for them, but your domain is then harder for potential clients to remember.
+Keep in mind, with many free services, the providers name is included in the domain name you’ve chosen, (i.e., username.wix.com/sitename, sitename.wordpress.com).
+This is “free” advertising for them, but your domain is then less unique and more difficult to remember.